-- 1 On the state toolbar, click the monitor icon - 2 The [Confirm Project File Save] dialog box appears. - Select [Yes] to save the logic program you have edited.
+• If you click the monitor icon while editing a project, the [Project File Save] dialog box appears.

+Click [Yes] to save the edited logic program.
 Upon saving, the logic program performs an error check.
-If any errors are detected, online monitoring will not turn on.
-Instead, an error message will be displayed.
-Click [OK], correct the error, and then go back to procedure 1. - Select [No] and the logic program you are editing is discarded and the online monitoring turns on.
+If any errors are detected, monitor mode will not start.
+Instead, an error message will display.
+Click [OK], fix the error, and then start from step 2 again.
+If there are no errors, monitor mode starts up.
+Click [No] to discard any changes made to the logic program and start up monitor mode.[